 With iOS 11, Apple Pay has not been integrated to iMessage.
 Earlier, if you had to send the Apple Pay money to your friend, you needed to quite iMessage and open Apple Pay app separately.
 With the new, built-in support, you don’t have to leave iMessage; you can send the Apple Pay money from within iMessage.
 Even though this feature was not available at the launch of iOS 11, it was later made available earlier in December 2017 with a major update.

-iOS users love iMessage more than any other messaging app.
+iOS users love iMessage more than any other imessage for pc.
 This messaging service has been their favorite for a while.
 Now, they have all the more reason to love it.
 With iOS 11, the company has introduced many new features and functionality that will make iMessage even more fun.